 While you’re saving with Ohio’s 529 Plan, you can use your funds at both Ohio schools and schools across the nation.
 529 plans can be used across the United States at any accredited post-secondary school that accepts federal financial aid.
 If it does, then you can use your 529 plan there.

 If you would like to learn more about Ohio’s 529 Plan to save for your children’s future higher education, please visit our website.
 While there, use our tools and calculators to create the 529 investment plan that’s right for your family.
-Start by answering the risk tolerance questionnaire to determine with which asset allocation mix you’d be most comfortable – conservative, moderate, or aggressive.
-Use the college savings planner to estimate the cost of your child’s college education, then set goals for how much you want to save toward the total expense.
-If you’ve started to save for college in a regular savings account, work with the tax benefit tool to see how tax-free growth in a 529 plan really adds up.
-And if you haven’t started to save yet, the cost of waiting tool can illustrate the advantages of saving early with the power of compound interest growing in the 529 account.
+Use the College Savings Estimator to analyze what the cost might be for your child’s higher education, then set goals for how much you want to save toward the total expense.
+If you’ve started to save for college in a regular savings account, work with the Tax Benefit Tool to see how tax-free growth in a 529 plan really adds up.
+And if you haven’t started to save yet, the Cost Of Delaying Savings Tool can illustrate the advantages of saving early with the power of compound interest growing in the 529 account.

-Start saving for future higher education expenses by open your tax-advantaged Ohio’s 529 Plan today at CollegeAdvantage.com!
+Start saving for future higher education expenses by open your tax-advantaged Ohio’s 529 Plan today at CollegeAdvantage!
 Someday your child is going to college.
 Someday starts with Ohio’s 529 Plan, CollegeAdvantage.